Madea's Family Reunion: Box office

 Madea's Family Reunion was budgeted at $6 million and opened at #1 in its opening weekend (2/24-26) with $30,030,661 and eventually grossed $63,257,940 in North America with an additional $50,939 internationally, tying $63,308,879 worldwide after 9 weeks in theaters.

 Small independent filmmaker Tyler Perry has garnered one of the highest wide-release openings to date in 2006, in both gross ($30 million) and screen average ($13,687).

 "The number one movie is Madea's Family Reunion, a small comedy/melodrama which grossed an astounding $30.3 million from 2,194 venues.
 It had a super-hot venue average of $13,787...."

 "Playing at 2,194 locations across North America, the film averaged a remarkable estimated $13,788 per screen, demonstrating the enormous breadth and depth of Perry's audience.
 The debut weekend of Madea's Family Reunion outperformed the opening weekend of Lionsgate's first Tyler Perry film, Diary of a Mad Black Woman, by nearly 40 percent."
 To illustrate the point, Lions Gate's exit polls showed 52 percent of the audience were black women over the age of 35.

 Critical response

-On Rotten Tomatoes it has an approval rating of 26%, based on 58 reviews, with an average rating of 4.50/10.
+On Rotten Tomatoes it has an approval rating of 26%, based on 58 reviews.
 The site's consensus reads "Tyler Perry's Madea's Family Reunion is sincere in its positive intentions, but leaves something to be desired as a film."
 On Metacritic, it has a score of 45% based on reviews from 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an A grade.